lanl/vpic-kokkos/README.md

 `CXX=$HOME/tools/kokkos_gpu/bin/nvcc_wrapper cmake -DENABLE_KOKKOS_CUDA=ON ..`

+## Running on multiple GPUs

+To run on multiple GPU's, you can pass the flag: `--kokkos-ndevices=N`, where `N` specifies the number of GPUs (per node).
+This works by VPIC passing through options it doesn't understand to Kokkos, and thus VPIC will generate a warning as it thinks you may have tried to tell it something it doesn't understand...

 ## Known Issues

 1. CMake has a bug where MPI detection was changed, and is faulty.
 So far we've